 So you bought an alarm system, what kind of maintenance and service should you do?

-Really, not much.
+Really, you won’t need to do too much.
 It should work flawlessly for quite some time.
 The first thing to go will be batteries.
 All systems will have to have their system battery replaced after 3 to 5 years.
 When the battery is low, the keypad will notify you as will the central station.
 The batteries for most alarm systems in service today are 12 volt and 4 to 7 amp hour.
-Newer graphic self-contained systems have different smaller batteries, the 2Gig GO!
-Control has a 7.2 volt back up battery.
+Newer graphic self-contained systems have different smaller batteries – for example, the 2Gig Go Control has a 7.2 volt back up battery.
 All batteries should give you 24 hour back up.
 It is not a bad idea to schedule replacement of your battery every 3 years to preempt any possible issues.

 If you have a wireless alarm system, you will also need to replace the batteries in the various devices such as door and window transmitters, wireless motion detectors, wireless glass break detectors, wireless carbon monoxide detectors, wireless smoke detectors, key fobs, panic buttons, and other wireless devices.
 Most of the new devices use lithium batteries, from CR123 3 Volt lithium batteries to lithium watch sized batteries.
 The smaller the device, the smaller the battery.
 Typically the bigger batteries last longer, 3 years plus, while the watch type batteries last 2 years plus.
 Devices that are used most often, like entry doors, drain quicker.
 On the newer systems, the keypad tells you which transmitter has a low battery, making replacement easy.